mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 She didn’t mention the podcast again.
 As busy as I knew Sister Okuda was, it seemed like getting to know about this part of my life and possibly the lives of some of their missionaries wasn’t a priority.
 She again didn’t provide the emotional support I hoped for.

 A couple days later, President Okuda messaged me saying he wanted to call me.
 Knowing Sister Okuda, she probably told him about my conversation with her.
 I asked President Okuda what he wanted to call me about, and he said he wanted to talk about my plans after graduation.
 I was fed up with his indirectness.
 He had done something similar to me about my decision to date guys when he “warned” me not to be deceived.
-I messaged him saying that I had bought tickets to Seattle and that I had reached out in a Facebook group about finding housing in Dallas.
+I messaged him saying that I had bought tickets to Seattle and that I had reached out to a Facebook group about finding housing in Dallas.

 “I’m not going to call him,” I told Tao that evening.
-It was just the two of us eating dinner at a restaurant.
+It was just the two of us hanging out eating dinner at a restaurant.

 “You think you could be like, ‘Hey, do you want to talk about what happened after you responded to my blog?’”

 “I feel like I’m the one who always has to initiate talking about this.
 Not just this, but anything that can be emotionally charging.
 He’s expressed his lack of support, so I’m not going to talk to him about it.
 I know that a lot of people have told me that my dad is an amazing person, which I can see in some ways, and I don’t want to invalidate their experiences with him.
 But I’ve had a really difficult time being emotionally vulnerable with my parents growing up, and coming out to them hasn’t been the first time that I haven’t felt care or support from them.”

-I became more stoic, closed, and cold around my parents.
+I became more stoic, closed, and cold around President and Sister Okuda.
 I lost my desire to be emotionally vulnerable to them.
 And even if I had thoughts that things would have been better if I had been more emotionally open, my skepticism told me that I would regret it even more in the long run.

 “Dang, I’m sorry,” Jonah said.
-He and I were in the car parked at the mall.
+He and I were in the car parked at the mall to go clothes shopping.
 For some reason, the subject came up again.

 “Sorry, I honestly didn’t expect to tell you all of this,” I said.
 “It’s not your problem.”

 “No, no, no.  I’m here to listen.
 Are you doing okay?”
 He took my hand in his.